feelSpace/FSLib-iOS/docs/README.md

 ## Structure of the repository

 The repository contains one XCode workspace with four modules:
 * **FSLibIOs**: The FSLib framework to be use for connecting and controlling a belt from an app.
-The module is implemented in Swift 3.
+The module is implemented in Swift 4.
 * **FSLibIOsDemo**: A demo application for iPhone that illustrates how to use the FSLib framework.
-The module is implemented in Swift 3.
+The module is implemented in Swift 4.
 * **FSLibIOsNaviDemo**: A demo application for iPhone that illustrate the navigation features of the FSLib interface for navigation apps.
 * **FSLibIOsObjcNaviDemo**: An objectice-C demo for iPhone that illustrate the navigation features of the FSLib interface for navigation apps.

-Only the two modules `FSLibIOs` and `FSLibIOsDemo` are relevant to use the belt in a general-purpose application.

 ## Integration of the FSLib in a XCode project